Information for Quartix Technologies plc investors

 All members of the Board believe strongly in the value and importance of good corporate governance and in our accountability to all of Quartix’s stakeholders, including shareholders, staff, customers and suppliers.
 In the statement below, we explain our approach to governance, and how the Board and its committees operate.

 The corporate governance framework which the Group operates, including board leadership and effectiveness, board remuneration, and internal control is based upon practices which the Board believes are appropriate for the size, risks, complexity and operations of the business and is reflective of the Group’s values.
-Of the two widely recognised formal codes, we have therefore decided to adhere to the Quoted Companies Alliance’s (QCA) Corporate Governance Code for small and mid-size quoted companies (revised in April 2018 to meet the new requirements of AIM Rule 26).
-In November 2023 a revised QCA code was released, which Quartix has not considered in this Annual Report but will apply in the current accounting period in line with the guidance set out by the QCA.
+Of the two widely recognised formal codes, we have therefore decided to adhere to the Quoted Companies Alliance’s (QCA) Corporate Governance Code for small and mid-size quoted companies.
+In November 2023 a revised QCA code was released, the key updates include:

 The QCA Code is constructed around ten broad principles and a set of disclosures.
 The QCA has stated what it considers to be appropriate arrangements for growing companies and asks companies to provide an explanation about how they are meeting the principles through the prescribed disclosures.
 We have considered how we apply each principle to the extent that the Board judges these to be appropriate in the circumstances, and below we provide an explanation of the approach taken in relation to each.
 The Board considers that it has complied with the principles of the QCA Code.